TuanMinhDo1203/DAD_AQI_Weather_Cor/README.md

 # Weather and AQI Correlation Analysis in Da Nang

-This project is a collaborative effort between myself and the owner of this repository.
+This project is a collaborative effort among 4 team members, including the owner of this repository, me, and two other contributors.
 The main goal is to analyze the correlation between various weather parameters and the Air Quality Index (AQI) in the Da Nang region and to develop predictions based on this analysis.

 ## Objectives
 - Understand the relationships between weather factors (e.g., temperature, humidity, wind speed) and AQI levels specific to Da Nang.